Jack Lawson (Blue Heelers): Storylines

 Jack arrives in Mount Thomas with his horse Matilda, who appears frequently on the show.
 Jack is riding in the bush when he discovers the body of fellow police member Constable Greg Mason (Matthew Green).
 Jack was 19 when he first arrived in Mount Thomas and was still completing his policing degree.

 Jack left his girlfriend Molly (Petra Yared) behind in his hometown, the young lovers having promised each other to wait to consummate their relationship until marriage.
 But when she visits him in Mount Thomas, she reveals that she has had an affair with Jack's cousin, Craig Ryan (Nick Barkla), and he breaks off their relationship.
 Molly is impaled during a bus accident and dies of her injuries.
 After her death, Jack admits that he had lied to her about his feelings.

 Jack joins the Mount Thomas footy team, the Mudlarks.
 He befriends his teammates Matt Waldron (Fletcher Humphrys) and Scotty Foster (Jeremy Angerson).
 Matt is diagnosed with terminal brain cancer, and Scotty goes to jail for manslaughter of another teammate.
 Matt marries his girlfriend Letty Brown (Verity McIntyre), who gives birth to his son, Matty Jr (Derryn Mullan), before he dies.
 Jack eventually falls in love with Letty.
 He loses his virginity to her and moves into her house.
 The relationship falls apart when Scotty is released from prison, and Letty realises she is in love with him 'in a different way'.

 Jack is accused of corruption by D.S.
 Bernie O'Halloran (Robert Mammone) after a stakeout fails to intercept a drug shipment into Mount Thomas.
 In order to clear his name, Jack investigates and realises his friend Jamie Mitchell (Simon Gleeson) set him up.
 Jamie tries to bribe Jack into looking the other way, but Jack refuses and Jamie shoots him.
 The bullet lodges too close to his spinal cord to operate, leaving Jack in a wheelchair for some months.
 His mother Brenda Lawson (Zoe Bertram) comes to take care of him.
 Jack is very depressed during this time and sells his horse Matilda to a passing rodeo.
 After a suspect in a wheelchair is convicted of burglary, and Inspector Falcon-Price (Neil Pigot) orders Jack to be put on restricted duties at St. Davids, Jack convinces his specialist to operate, despite being given only a 5% chance of success.
 The operation is a success and Jack is able to walk again.

-Jack begins a relationship with Tess Gallagher (Caroline Craig).
+Jack begins a relationship with Tess Gallagher (Craig).
 But the shooting leaves him with a lot of resentment towards people who deal with drugs.
 After he lets suspected drug manufacturer Bradley Eckhart (Richard Cawthorne) fall to his death, Jack is sent to prison for manslaughter.